Holy Week

 Typisch Rapid: „… jetzt alles möglich!“

-Andreas Weimann: „Jetzt ist für Rapid alles möglich!“ (KURIER)
+Andreas Weimann, Leihspieler von Derby County: „Jetzt ist für Rapid alles möglich!“ (KURIER)

 Durch einen mühsamen 1:0-Heimsieg ohne „Block West“, der aufgrund der Ausschreitungen von Rapid-„Fans“ beim letzten Wiener Derby drei Spiele lang ausgesperrt bleibt, hat man es gerade noch in die „Meistergruppe“ der besten 6 Bundesliga-Mannschaften geschafft… und schon denkt man wieder an alles Mögliche!
 Die nur noch heuer geltende Punkteteilung nach dem Grunddurchgang macht’s möglich!